Kevinzote/CNT4713_Project/README.md

 I would like to thank Jose Hernandez for his continuous support with the project!

-While developing this application, I had to learn Python fundamentals and Web Development using the Flask Framework.

 #	Set-up

 <h6>Please note that this is not the best solution but most of these concepts were alien to me at the start of the project.</h6>